dotwebstack/dotwebstack-framework/docs/service/openapi.md

   x-dws-query:
     field: breweries
     paging:
-      first: $query.pageSize
+      pageSize: $query.pageSize
-      offset: $query.page
+      page: $query.page
 ```
-The entries `first` and `offset` map to parameters which will be used to populate the graphpQL [paging settings](../core/paging.md).
+The entries `pageSize` and `page` map to parameters which will be used to populate the graphpQL [paging settings](../core/paging.md).
 If paging is disabled, the generated GraphQL query will not contain the `nodes` wrapper field for paged collections.

 ## Required fields